 While passionate about all things nature, Krista is especially fond of Purple Martins and other native birds.
 Krista has become known as a Purple Martin enthusiast and enjoys teaching others about one of America’s most well-loved songbirds.
 She often speaks at educational events and has several Purple Martin conservation sites that she manages in Louisiana.
 Krista visits local schools and provides educational activities for the students about Purple Martins and other wildlife.
 In May 2019, Krista hosted her first Purple Martin event at North Park in Denham Springs where she and her family have a Purple Martin colony.
 Krista’s hope is that her conservation efforts will not only help the birds, but also encourage families to enjoy the outdoors.

 Krista works at the LSU School of Veterinary Medicine in the Division of Laboratory Animal Medicine department.
 She attended Southeastern Louisiana University and received a BA degree in Office Administration and Management.
 She is a graduate of the 2019 LMNGBR class and joined the Baton Rouge chapter's board of directors in 2020.
+She is currently serving on the Executive Committee as a Member-At-Large.
 Krista is a member of several birding organizations including the Purple Martin Conservation Association, Louisiana Ornithological Society and the Baton Rouge Audubon Society.
 She resides in Denham Springs with her husband.
 They have four daughters and two granddaughters.

 If you are interested in learning more about Purple Martins or having Krista present at your event, please contact her at [email protected] or 225-931-4177.